Kurento/kurento/source/Installation_Guide.rst

 This guide describes how to install the Stream-Oriented GE - Kurento.
 Kurento is composed of two nodes, the Kurento Application Server (a.k.a.
-KAS) and the Kurento Media Server (a.k.a KMS).
+:term:`KAS`) and the Kurento Media Server (a.k.a :term:`KMS`).
 These two nodes can be co-located or installed on separate machines.
 This guide focuses on the installation on a single machine, but comments are done where appropriate explaining how to modify the configuration files for a dual installation.

 Prerequisites
 -------------